Skip to content

 Ready To PayApproval is complete, or approval is not required, and the batch is ready for payment execution.

-RejectedThe batch was rejected and must be reviewed by finance before it can continue.
+RejectedThe batch was rejected and must be reviewed by the payment team before it can continue.

 PaidThe batch has been completed and marked as paid.